-This interdisciplinary communications degree program consists of three concentrations - Print and Web Community Journalism, Photojournalism, and Public Relations - sharing a common core of eight courses.
+This interdisciplinary program consists of three concentrations -- Print and Web Community Journalism, Photojournalism and Public Relations -- that share a common core of eight courses.
 It is designed to prepare students for careers in media communications, journalism and photojournalism in both print and web-based media.
+Students must successfully complete the requirements for one or more of the three concentrations in addition to the core Communications & Community Media curriculum..

 - 1. Students will understand and apply best practices in community journalism, public relations and photojournalism. - 2.
 Students will understand and apply ethical principles to their communications work. - 3.
-Students will gain competency in a variety of media platforms applicable to both print and web.

-- 4. Students will achieve proficiency in journalistic processes, including interviewing techniques, research, story structure, AP style and writing concisely, clearly and accurately, - 5.
+Students will gain competency in a variety of media platforms applicable to both print and web. - 4.
+Students will achieve proficiency in journalistic processes, including interviewing techniques, research, story structure, AP style and writing concisely, clearly and accurately, - 5.
 Students will understand the strengths and limitations of social media and apply that knowledge professionally. - 6.
 Students will learn to work under the pressure of constant deadlines. - 7.
 Students will understand current mass media theories as they apply to their concentration.